Up Menu

 The basic ontology of Taekwondo is explained.
 Taekwondo is a principle that has been existing before man, which means its fundamental foundation is the Natrue, and not human stuff.
 Taekwondo is a martial art and it is systemic techniques of attack and defense.
 For attack and defense you have to control your mind and body, so for an effective one you need control yourself i harmony according to the right principle.
 Thus, the harmony is the key word to understanding of Taekwondo here.

-(2) This principle, according to which everyone can control his mind and body and live his life, has been called "TAEKWONDO" by senior masters.
+(2) This principle, according to which everyone can control his own mind and body and live his life, has been called "TAEKWONDO" by senior masters.

 This is the definition of TAEKWONDO, and this sentence is connected to the previous one.
 Thus, the concept of TAEKWONDO is "the way of controling human mind and body based on the natural principle that has been existing without change", which is compose of three factors; motion, its control and constant principle.